-In his dying breath, Vali reconciles with Sugriva and instructs him to follow Tara’s wise counsel in all matters.
+In his dying breath, Bali reconciles with Sugriva and instructs him to follow Tara’s wise counsel in all matters.

-While all was well with the king and his lustful nature got the best of him and he eventually ignored his promise to Rama to help him win Sita back.
+While all was well with Sugriva and his lustful nature got the best of him, he eventually ignored his promise to Rama to help him win Sita back.
 Lakshaman was livid to find Sugriva had backtracked on his words.
-He entered Sugriva’s personal chambers to bring upon his wrath on the king but Queen Tara very diplomatically pacified the prince.
+He entered Sugriva’s personal chambers to bring his wrath on the king but Queen Tara very diplomatically pacified the prince.

 The Ramayana narrates:

-Thus she was instrumental in saving the king from the wrath of the Lakshmana and brought coherence in the Rama camp to fight the great war to avenge Sita.
+Thus she was instrumental in saving the king from the wrath of the Lakshmana and brought coherence to the Rama camp to fight the great war to avenge Sita.

 One of the pivotal causes of the Mahabharata war was the incident in Indraprastha where Draupadi ridiculed and insulted Duryodhana when he fell into a water pool.
 Draupadi joked “Andhasya Putra Andhaha” meaning “a blind man’s (referring to Dhritrashtra) son is blind!

 No woman ever faced the trials and tribulations that Draupadi faced in her life.
-Even after being born out of the fire to Drupada, even if she had heroic husbands, she had to undergo Vastra harana, exile, Agnata.
+Even after being born out of the fire to Drupada, even if she had heroic husbands, she had to undergo Vastra harana, exile, and Agnata.
 Post-war she was faced to watch her entire clan being killed.
-Yet she bore all these without a complaint wither against her Husbands or anybody.
-All she cared about was her worship to Lord Krishna.
+Yet she bore all these without a complaint withers against her Husband or anybody.
+All she cared about was her worship of Lord Krishna.

 When an epic war between the Pandavas and Kauravas is to ensue, Kunti reveals to Karna – now a Kaurava general – about being his mother and gets him to promise her that he will not kill any other Pandava, except Arjuna.
 After the war, in which the Kauravas and Karna were killed, Kunti with the parents of the Kauravas left for the forest and spent the rest of her life in prayer.
 She was killed in a forest fire.